 Everything else this month has been heavily Christmas related, as you can imagine.
 I went to the Christmas With The Stars carol concert at the Royal Albert Hall with Thinking Bob, which we really enjoyed, including all the singalong parts.
 I took my mum to see the Rapunzel pantomime at Stratford, which was good fun.
 And I’ve enjoyed Christmas dinners with East London Vision, South East London Vision, my workmates in the Westcountry, and of course at home – 4 Christmas meals in one year can’t be bad!
 And I’ve enjoyed looking at more Christmas displays around London, which you can see videos of here and here.

 Christmas itself has been a lovely quiet and relaxing one at home, with no frustrations about the year gone by or worries about the year ahead.
 It’s been the most pleasant and stress-free Christmas for my mother and I for some time, and a great way to celebrate our first anniversary of moving to London.

-And as well as that anniversary post, I marked the festive occasion by posting a special Christmas Q&A for people to enjoy, along with a comprehensive rundown of my Christmas music collection.
-And I’ve shared my entertainment favourites and some blog and Youtube statistics for the year too.
+And as well as that anniversary post, I marked the festive occasion by posting a special Christmas Q&A for people to enjoy.
+I’ve also compiled a list of my Christmas music collection, and have shared my entertainment favourites and blog and Youtube statistics for the year too.